rpt-djhuman/template_gen/README.md

 ### Synthetic Data Generation
 - Creates realistic sample inputs based on template specifications
 - Generates corresponding outputs for each input
-- Exports complete datasets for testing or training
+- Exports complete datasets for testing or training in CSV, JSON or Parquet

 ## Tips for Best Results